Table of Contents

 Now that we understand the art and advantages of bleaching shirts for sublimation, let’s talk about the canvas – the shirt itself.
 Selecting an appropriate shirt for bleaching and sublimation is paramount.
 A poly-cotton blend is typically recommended, balancing 100% cotton’s suitability for bleaching with 100% polyester’s compatibility with sublimation.

-Gildan Softstyle and Bella Canvas 3001CVC are excellent choices for bleach sublimation shirts, thanks to their bleach-ability and sublimation results from their poly-cotton blends.
+Gildan Softstyle is an excellent choice for bleach sublimation shirts, thanks to their bleach-ability and sublimation results from their poly-cotton blends.
 Heather color shirts also work well as they complement the bleaching process beautifully.
 Avoid shirts with darker colors or rough textures that don’t bleach well or give the desired sublimation outcome.
 Remember, for sublimation after bleaching, the shirt should ideally have at least 65% polyester to maintain ink vibrancy.

 Essential Supplies for Bleached Sublimation Shirts